What to Do If You Were Hit by a Car on Your Bike

 Don’t admit fault!!!
 Ever.
 To anyone.

 Did we mention that you shouldn’t admit fault?
+It’s not uncommon for someone to make a simple statement such as “I’m sorry” after an accident even if they aren’t at fault.
+Statement like this can be detrimental to the outcome of an accident case.
 If you were hit by a car on your bike, never admit fault!

 Obtain driver and witness information.